Prodigy-Hacking/ProdigyMathGameHacking/README.md

 # Prodigy Math Game Hacks

+# Hacks are not accessible for now.
+Please remain patient.

 # Attention
 ## Prodigy, as we hoped, is now fighting back.
 They have created more anti-cheats.
 Some hacks may not be accessible.
 Any questions can be answered at our [Discord](https://discord.gg/9cKMgMv).